Tahmied/App-Store-Front-end/README.md

-# HERO.IO - Modern App Store Interface
+# HERO.IO - Modern App Store

 A responsive and feature-rich web application that simulates an app store, built with modern **React** and **React Router**.
 This project demonstrates advanced front-end concepts including dynamic routing, data fetching, global state management for loading, and client-side state persistence with **localStorage**.